Key Takeaways

 Container Bar

 Literally made out of shipping containers.
 Three levels, rooftop bar, industrial-modern vibe.
-Gets packed on weekends but worth it for the atmosphere.
+Gets packed on weekends but worth it for the atmosphere and photos.
+Go early to grab a good spot.

 Lucille